Spain during World War I: Spanish Armed Forces

-In short, the Spanish Navy of 1914 was composed largely of older ships that were not sunk near Cuba and the Philippines during the Spanish–American War, either because they survived the naval battles or because they were part of Admiral Cámara's fleet, which had not been involved in the conflict.
-Other ships had been recently built under the Ferrándiz Plan.
+In short, the Spanish Navy of 1914 was composed largely of older ships that were not sunk near Cuba and the Philippines during the Spanish–American War, either because they survived the naval battles or because they were part of Admiral Manuel de la Cámara's fleet, which had not been involved in the conflict.
+Other ships had been built recently under the Ferrándiz Plan.

 The Military Aeronautics (predecessor of the Spanish Air Force) had just been created in 1913, so it had few units.
 All the planes were bombers, since the fighters did not appear until well into the war.
 Of biplanes it had Farman MF.7, Farman MF.11, Lohner B.I; and monoplanes with several Morane-Saulnier G and Nieuport II, which together formed the Military Aeronautics, to which a few more biplanes and the first seaplanes of the Naval Aeronautics would later be added.

 Spanish neutrality left the country outside the technological advances derived from war needs, so that, at the end of the war in November 1918, the Spanish Military Aviation was in a situation of clear inferiority in means compared to those of the other neighbouring countries.